Read This First

 Prompt 6: What discussion questions naturally arise from this topic?

-1. Can someone sincerely profess a belief they do not behaviorally inhabit?
+1. Can a person sincerely profess a belief they do not behaviorally inhabit, or does repeated action eventually outrank profession?

-3. How should we distinguish belief from hope or fear?
+3. How should we distinguish belief from hope, fear, assumption, and pragmatic make-believe?

-6. What role does community reinforcement play in stabilizing belief?
+7. What role does testimony play in stabilizing beliefs we cannot independently verify?

 Deep Understanding Quiz Check your understanding of Belief